mattlianje/layoutz/layoutz-ts/README.md

 **Simple, beautiful CLI output 🪶**

-Declarative, composable text layouts for JavaScript and TypeScript.
+Declarative and composable text layouts for JavaScript and TypeScript.

 ## Features